BLACK FRIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

 • Chewing gum.

-Ingesting too much of any of these foods in one day can cause energy spikes and crashes, which can increase daytime sleepiness.
-While you don’t have to give up your morning cup of coffee, try replacing your second or third cup with water, or switching to decaffeinated beverages.
+Ingesting too much of any of these in one day can cause energy spikes and crashes, which can increase daytime sleepiness.
+While you don’t have to give up your morning cup of Joe, try replacing your second or third cup with water, or switching to decaffeinated alternatives.

 3. Eat Healthier

-A healthy diet has several benefits, including more consistent energy.
-Certain Foods Can Boost Your Mood, Health, And Energy, while Others Can Make You Feel Fatigued.
+A healthy diet has several benefits, including being one of the best ways to increase energy.
+Certain foods can boost your mood, health, and energy, while others can make you feel fatigued.
 Eating highly nutritious meals daily helps improve your overall health, boost your immune system, and improve digestion.
 All of these factors have an impact on your energy levels throughout the day.
-Certain foods help boost your energy, more than others.
+Certain foods can help boost your energy more than others.
 These include:

 • Bananas;